 When Jesus went to Jairus’, the synagogue leader’s house to raise his dead little girl, “two blind men followed him, calling out, ‘Have mercy on us, Son of David!’”
 As they followed him inside of Jairus’ house, Jesus asked them, “Do you believe that I am able to do this?”
 They replied in faith, “Yes, Lord . . .
 Then he touched their eyes and said , ‘According to your faith let it be done to you’; and their sight was restored.”
 (Matthew 9:27-33)

-As Jesus traveled to the region of Caesarea Philippi, “Who do people say the Son of Man is?”
-They answered that some said that he was John the Baptist; some said that he was Elijah and some said that he was Jeremiah or one of the prophets.
+As Jesus traveled to the region of Caesarea Philippi, He asked His disciples, “Who do people say the Son of Man is?”
+They answered that some said that He was John the Baptist; some said that He was Elijah and some said that He was Jeremiah or one of the prophets.
 Jesus goes even further and asked them, “But what about you?” . . .
 “Who do you say I am?”
 Simon Peter declared, “You are the Messiah, the Son of the living God.”